 - Daniel P.

-A: With most checks written to multiple people, it’s important to look at what the check writer put down on the “Pay to the order of” line.
+A: With most checks written to two people or more, it’s important to look at what the check writer put down on the “Pay to the order of” line.
 There is a major difference between “Party A and Party B” and “Party A or Party B.”

 Difference between “and” and “or”